 – Repeat the examination if the first smear is negative despite strong clinical suspicion.

-Children over 8 years: 50 mg 2 times daily or 100 mg once daily for 7 days
+Children 8 years and over: 50 mg 2 times daily or 100 mg once daily for 7 days

 Children under 8 years: 25 mg/kg 2 times daily for 7 days